vaibhavard/Librechat-Advanced/README.md

   *   **Simplified Access:** All features are pre-configured, eliminating the need for users to manage or provide API keys or credentials.

-  Note:By using the Website, you acknowledge that you have read these Terms of Service and agree to be bound by them.